SmartWiz-io/sw-technical-interviews/README.md

 2. Make sure they look clean and polished! 😎

 ### Example Responses
 • "Hi there!
-How can I help you today?" 👋
+How can I help you today?" 👋 \
 • "I'm sorry to hear you're having issues.
-Could you describe the problem in more detail?" 😟 •"Thank you for using our platform!
+Could you describe the problem in more detail?" 😟 \
+• "Thank you for using our platform!
 Let me look into this issue and get back to you shortly." 🕵️‍♀️

 ## Notes
-• Use professional and friendly language in the chatbot responses.
+• Use professional and friendly language in the chatbot responses. \
-• Include emojis to add personality. 😄
+• Include emojis to add personality. 😄 \
-• Let me know if you have any other questions! • I'm happy to clarify these integration steps. 😀
+• Let me know if you have any other questions! \
+• I'm happy to clarify these integration steps. 😀